-The Employer shall grant request for leaves of absence for up to 2 employees for the purpose of service as a Labor

-Representative or Officer with the International, State, District Council or Local Organization of the Union for the duration of his/her appointment to the Union, provided reasonable advance notice in writing is given to the employer.
-While on such leave to employee shall not incur a break in continuous service.
+The Employer shall grant request for leaves of absence for up to employees for the purpose of service as Laborer Representative or officer with the International State District Council or Local Organization of the Union for the duration of his/her appointment to the Union, provided reasonable advance notice in writing is given to the employer.
+While on such leave the employee shall not include a break in continuous service.
 An employee on said leave of absence shall not be eligible for any benefits as an employee.